Dacia's 2026 budget car bonanza! Two new hybrids, two new EVs, a big estate and more | Auto Express

-Dacia’s jam-packed 2026 diary revealed: A hybrid Sandero, new Spring and much more
+Dacia’s 2026 plan revealed: can hybrid Sandero, new Spring and more boost UK sales?

-Dacia posted big sales last year.
-We reveal six new products to make the budget brand blow up in ‘26
+Dacia posted big sales last year – except in the UK.
+We reveal six new products to boost the budget brand in ‘26

+Dacia is riding the crest of a wave, having just won the 2026 Dakar rally and sold 697,408 cars last year, up three per cent in a "not easy" market says sales boss Frank Marotte.
+But, despite overtaking Toyota to become Europe's second-best-selling brand among retail car buyers, Dacia admits it needs to perform way better in the UK market.

-Dacia will go new model crazy in 2026 with three new hybrids, two new Spring EVs (not an accounting error) and a big estate car to complement the Bigster SUV.
-And that’s off the back of a near-record year for Renault’s affordable car division, with 2025 total sales up three per cent to around the 700,000 mark.
-Here’s what will keep up momentum…
+Its plan here is to sell more electric cars – so it's a good job 2026 will unleash two new Spring EVs (not an accounting error), three new hybrids and a big estate car to complement the Bigster SUV.
+Read on for more details...

 First up is the revamped Spring, priced from £12,240 thanks to a £3,750 Dacia-funded EV discount, which arrives in the UK in March.
 Given that a successor to Britain’s cheapest electric car is due by the end of the year, what is Dacia playing at by investing in new motors and suspension for the Spring given it has just months left on sale?